jmogainz/mazle/docs/auth-stripe-leaderboard-epic.md

 3) On callback:
    - Create `users` row if missing.
    - Link `guest_id` to `user_id`.
-   - **Migrate leaderboard ownership** or store mapping.
+   - **Migrate leaderboard ownership immediately** to user.
-4) If display name collision, prompt rename.
+4) If display name collision, **prompt rename** and allow user to choose a new name on claim.

 ---